EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Disable Melee (39)

-{% hint style="info" %}
+!!! info
       Disable Melee, denoted by special attack 39, makes the NPC unable to melee, but does allow the NPC to aggro.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |